emazurek/wanderer.github.io/_posts/2014-05-21-using-ethereums-tries-with-node.markdown

 });

 {% endhighlight %}

+This should read out all the account's address and the account's contents in the trie.

 ## The End?
 [merkle-patricia-tree](https://github.com/wanderer/merkle-patricia-tree) module can do more than what I went over here.
 It can create, update and delete values too! amazing!
 And if you actually read all the way to the bottom, thanks for reading.